Annual Parish and Parish Meetings

 These are held annually and the Council has a statutory duty to hold these each year.

 This comprises all 17 Councillors and meets five times a year.
-At each meeting, all the Minutes from the other Committees, since the previous Full Council meeting, are reviewed and ratified.
+At each meeting, the Minutes from the other Committees, since the previous Full Council meeting, are reviewed and ratified.
 It is at Full Council that Recommendations from the other Committees are agreed.

 Policy and Resources